U.S. Customs and Border Protection Reminds Public Ponche Ingredients are Prohibited from Entry

 San Diego - Ponche, a traditional Mexican holiday punch, is shared and enjoyed among many families along the Southwest Border during holiday seasons.
-However the ingredients used to make it, guavas, Hawthorne apples and sugar cane are all illegal when imported across the border.
-U.S. Customs and Border Protection officers and agriculture specialists at the ports are expecting an increase in the attempted importation of the prohibited ingredients through passenger ports.
+However, the ingredients used to make it, guavas, Hawthorn apples (tejocotes) and sugar cane, are all illegal when imported across the border.
+U.S. Customs and Border Protection officers and agriculture specialists are expecting an increase in the attempted importation of the prohibited ingredients through passenger ports of entry.

-According to Pete Flores, the acting Director of Field Operations in San Diego, the ports of entry are expecting an increase in attempts to illegally bring the Ponche ingredients across the border.
+According to Chris Maston, the Director of Field Operations in San Diego, local border officials are expecting an increase in attempts to illegally bring the ponche ingredients across the border.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.